 - Meet with doctors, nurses, and administrators at the National Hospital of Traditional Medicine to learn about their research and therapies for cancer and AIDS using traditional techniques

-CGE does not have permanent staff in Vietnam, but a qualified trip leader from one of our other sites will accompany your group and deliver the programming.
+CGE does not have permanent staff in Vietnam, but partners with an organization based in Hanoi.
+A qualified CGE trip leader from one of our other sites will accompany your group and help facilitate the programming.

 Groups stay at a modest guesthouse or hotels.
 Some travel seminars may include a family stay to introduce you to family life in a minority community.